BATTLE OF KIRKSVILLE – AUGUST 6, 1862

 VISITOR INFORMATION

-Stamp Locations: Kirksville Tourism Office and Days Inn, when staff available.
+Stamp Location: Kirksville Tourism Office, when staff available.

 Visit Fee: None.

-More Information: Adair County Museum, 211 S. Elson St., Kirksville, open Wednesday-Friday, 1 pm to 4 pm.
-See www.adairchs.org for more information.
+More Information: Adair County Museum, 211 S. Elson St., Kirksville https://www.facebook.com/achsmuseum/

 ADDITIONAL INFORMATION